The Alma Bi Hospital

 Our Alma Bi Hospital provides free medical services in an impoverished rural area in Pakistan.

-Open since 2007, The Alma Bi Hospital has made an enormous difference to the lives of thousands of vulnerable, poor people, who are unable to pay for their treatment.
+Open since 2007, The Alma Bi Hospital has made an enormous difference to the lives of thousands of vulnerable people who are unable to pay for their treatment.
 During specialist camps, patients sometimes travel as far as 100 miles to receive treatment they can't find anywhere else in the country.

 The hospital is funded entirely by charitable donations, mostly through The Alma Hospital Trust in the UK.
 It's eschewed government or corporate support in order to ensure its integrity and high standards of operation.
 But these ethics clearly come at a cost and there's a constant struggle to raise enough money to keep the hospital going.